-In this article, you’re going to learn how to deal with fear of abandonment and boost your self-esteem.
+Today, you’re going to learn how to heal abandonment issues using 15 powerful ways that will help you overcome fear of abandonment in relationships and boost your self-esteem.

 But abandonment can also be subtle, such as when our accomplishments are not recognized, or when we are not invited to a party, or when we feel dismissed by someone we care about.